Alukobeth/Global-Superstore-Analysis-Project/README.md

 This a Power BI project on Global Superstore analysis.
 Global Superstore is a global online retailer based in New York, boasting a broad product catalog and aiming to be a one-stop-shop for its customers.
 Global The superstore’s clientele, hailing from 147 different countries, can browse through an endless offering with more than 10,000 products.
 This large selection comprises three main categories: office supplies (e.g., staples), furniture (e.g., chairs), and technology (e.g., smartphones).

 ## Problem Statement
-1.  a) What are the three countries that generated the highest total profit for Global Superstore in 2014?
+1a.
+What are the three countries that generated the highest total profit for Global Superstore in 2014?
-1.  b) For each of these three countries, find the three products with the highest total profit.
+b.
+For each of these three countries, find the three products with the highest total profit.
 Specifically, what are the products’ names and the total profit for each product?
 2. Identify the 3 subcategories with the highest average shipping cost in the United States.
 3. Assess Nigeria’s profitability (i.e., total profit) for 2014.
 How does it compare to other African countries?